MubashirMalik/learning-angular/README.md

 ```

 ### Local Reference in Templates
 - Local reference can only be used in the template where it is defined.
-No in ts file.
+Not in ts file.
 - I think this is like `useRef` in React.
 ```ts
 <input type="text" #serverNameInput /> // returns input element
 <button (click)="onAddServer(serverNameInput)">Add Server</button>
 ```
+### Animations
+- Something Angular supports but I am not interested in CSS!

 ### Service Workers
 - JS code runs on one single thread